SkyComic-hash/taxi-management-system/README.md

 - **Trip Tracking:**
   - Real-time tracking of trips.
-  - Driver location tracking using GPS data (optional feature).
   - Trip history for both customers and drivers.

-- **Payment Processing:**
-  - Integration with payment gateways for secure transactions.
-  - Fare calculation based on distance, time, and type of vehicle.

 - **Reporting:**
   - Admin can view reports of completed trips, earnings, driver performance, and more.